loomnetwork/loom-sdk-documentation/docs/en/validator.md

 ### Depositing Loom

 In the previous section you learned how to map your accounts.
-Next, we will show you how to deposit tokens to Loom Mainnet.
+Next, we will show you how to deposit tokens to Loom Basechain.

 From the left pane, click on the "Deposit and Withdraw" and then select "Deposit" from the "LOOM" tab: